The seven churches of Revelation 2-3 is a topic of much speculation.

 “And he that overcometh, and keepeth my works unto the end, to him will I give power over the nations:” (Revelation 2:26)

-The call to endure to the end practically eliminates the possibility that the message is restricted to those living in the first century A.D.
+The call to endure to the end eliminates the possibility that the message is only for those in the 1st century A.D.

-I believe the seven churches reflect the spiritual conditions of seven types of churches that have existed throughout history.
-The main reason why I see the messages applying to churches rather than individuals is a clue from Revelation 2:24.
-During Christ’s assessment of the church of Thyatira He recognized that not everyone within Thyatira approved of the church’s detestable doctrine.1
+The seven churches reflect the spiritual conditions of seven types of churches that have existed across history.
+The main reason these messages apply to churches rather than individuals is a clue from Revelation 2:24.
+Christ’s recognized that not everyone in Thyatira approved of the church’s bad doctrine:

 “But unto you I say, and unto the rest in Thyatira, as many as have not this doctrine, and which have not known the depths of Satan, as they speak; I will put upon you none other burden.”
 (Revelation 2:24)